 Obstacle 2: consistent power

 I had some semi-working software running on the Uno that would adjust a sail and rudder servo.
-When I swapped in the Nano the servos generally worked, but would sometimes move wildly.
+When I swapped in the Nano the servos generally worked, but would sometimes move wildly or jitter.
 Since the Nano and Uno are very similar (chip, ram, clock speed, etc.) I figured the issue was going to be with the power or maybe the WCH340G USB chip.

 In the past I have had issues with macs not putting out enough voltage through USB, and I have a cord that includes 2 plugs, one for power and one for power+data.
 The cord is similar to this one.